February 26, 2019

 What does Escape provide?

 For the money, a rental from Escape is an extremely good value.
-Not only are you renting the van, but they include a lot of the basic gear you’d need anyway, which minimizes overhead for trip planning.
+Not only are you renting the van, but they have a lot of the basic gear you’d need anyway for rent, which minimizes overhead for trip planning.
 They include (in no particular order):

 A small pull-out drawer refrigerator.
 If you are well organized and play Tetris, then you can easily fit 4-5 days worth of food in there.
 We even managed some craft brews amongst the meals.
 See note below on electricity.